gabrieleteotino/bluish-capsule/content/project/datingapp/14-paging-filtering-and-sorting/7-updating-to-httpinterceptor.md

 ## HttpInterceptor

-*HttpInterceptor* intercepts http errors globally so can remove any error handling from our services: the **handleError** method is no longer necessary.
+*HttpInterceptor* intercepts http errors globally so we can remove any error handling from our services: the **handleError** method is no longer necessary.

 Create a new class in the **_service** folder **error.interceptor.ts** (this is not a *service* but is used only by services)